 Hannah is a short story by the exciting new author A I Moffat, who conjures up the worry and heartache of being a mother.
-Hannah Jones has a chance to rekindle the close relationship she once shared with her daughter by the arrival of Charlotte, her daughters closest friend.
-An illustrated short story of intrigue which captures the imagination; we hope you enjoy this short story of Hannah Jones.
+Hannah Jones has a chance to rekindle the close relationship she once shared with her daughter by Charlotte’s arrival, her daughters closest friend.
+A short story of intrigue which captures the imagination.

 By A I Moffat

-Hannah Jones was kneeling in front of the fire when she heard the girls open the front door, her head tilted slightly to one side, and a warm faint smile grew as she listened to them.
+Hannah Jones was kneeling in front of the fire when she heard the girls open the front door, her head tilted slightly to one side.
+A warm faint smile grew as she listened to them.
 She thought of how time had flown and, felt a sense of pride in having watched over them for so many years.
-She knew it was time for her to accept, they had reached an age to be more than capable of making their own decisions in life, but she had found it so hard, to prevent herself from interfering in her daughter’s life.
+They had reached an age to be more than capable of making their own decisions in life.
+However, she was finding it difficult to prevent herself from interfering in her daughter’s life.

 Their once-close relationship had taken a turn for the worst, and she was now afraid of losing the ability to talk as friends rather than a mother to her child.
-It was this fear that made her realise she had made a mistake in allowing her own feelings and possibly her own desire to influence her actions, she now strongly regretted ever interfering and feared she might never be able to restore the intimate relationship she once shared with her only child.
+This fear made her realise she had made a mistake in allowing her own feelings and possibly her own desire to influence her actions.
+She now strongly regretted ever interfering and feared she might never be able to restore the intimate relationship she once shared with her only child.

-Charlotte was the first to transform the gloom into life, she went straight to her and instantly fell to her knees beside her, ‘Hello, mother!
-Oh, how I’ve missed you.’
+Charlotte was the first to transform the gloom into life, she went straight to her and instantly fell to her knees beside her, ‘Hello, mother oh — I’ve missed you.’
 Instantly she threw her arm around her and kissed her cheek.
 ‘Gosh, it’s so cold out there tonight.’
-She shivered.
+She shivered into her.

 ‘Yes, well you can’t expect anything else at this time of year.’
 Hannah Jones chuckled, whilst with a firm hand, she rubbed Charlotte’s arm.
 ‘How was your journey?’